 Mikko Nissinen was appointed Artistic Director of Boston Ballet and Boston Ballet School in 2001.
-Born in Helsinki, Nissinen began his dance training at age ten with The Finnish National Ballet School, and launched his professional dance career at age 15 with The Finnish National Ballet.
-He continued his studies at The Kirov Ballet School in St. Petersburg, Russia, graduating in 1980.
-Nissinen danced professionally for 19 years, with Dutch National Ballet, Basel Ballet and as a principal dancer with San Francisco Ballet.
-His vast repertoire ranged from classical to contemporary works, and he performed as a guest artist with many companies and partners for numerous international galas.
+Born in Helsinki, Finland, Nissinen trained at The Finnish National Ballet School and the Kirov Ballet School in St. Petersburg, Russia.
+He danced professionally with The Finnish National Ballet, Dutch National Ballet, Basel Ballet, and San Francisco Ballet, where he was a principal dancer for a decade.
+Nissinen’s vast repertoire ranged from classical to contemporary works.
+As a guest artist, he danced with various companies and partners and for numerous international galas.

 Nissinen directed Alberta Ballet, in Calgary, Canada, from 1998-2001, also serving as Alberta Ballet’s Executive Director from 1999-2000.